 Is there a time limit on bringing a complaint to you?

-There are time limits within which complaints need to be brought the Pensions Ombudsman.
+There are time limits within which complaints need to be brought to The Pensions Ombudsman.
 In most cases, applications need to be made to us within three years of the event being complained about, or, if later, within three years of when you were aware of this issue or should have been aware of it.

 These time limits can only be extended where reasonable to do so, for example if it can be shown that the complaint was delayed because of serious ill health, pressing family concerns, it was held up with another organisation (such as the Financial Ombudsman Service) or if reasonable continuous and concerted efforts were being made to resolve matters.
+We may also use our discretion to expand this time limit for new applicants who have been affected by the Coronavirus (COVID-19) situation.

 If more than one event is being complained about, it may be that some are within our time limits and others are outside them.